Dollar little changed on week, Swedish crown extends rally

 Traders pushed out expectations of a UK rate hike to end-2018 and the ECB boosting interest rates in the second half of 2019.

-U.S. interest rates futures implied traders expect the U.S. Federal Reserve to raise key borrowing costs at least twice more in 2018.
+U.S. interest rates futures implied traders expect the U.S. Federal Reserve to raise key borrowing costs at least twice more in 2018 FFM8 FFN8.

 Not all European central bankers seemed willing to keep policy loose.